01-edu/public/subjects/social-network/README.md

 - public (all users in the social network will be able to see the post)
 - private (only followers of the creator of the post will be able to see the post)
-- almost private (only selected users by the creator of the post will be able to see the post)
+- almost private (only the followers chosen by the creator of the post will be able to see it)

 ----